 I’ve been anxiously awaiting the launch of Shared Accounts from Simple (aka: Simple Finance).
 Definitely a host of great features.
 So when they Shared Accounts launched, I closed my other bank account and open a new account with Simple.
 I was excited for the new bank account and the tools included.

-I’ve been using a Simple account for roughly one month now.
+I’ve been using a Simple account for roughly one month now (as of April 2017).
 I’m happy with the overall interface of the online accounts, thankful for little to no fees and no minimum balance, excited about the shared account, happy with the support, and enjoying several of the other features.
 However, there have been several negatives.
 I’d like to go into a bit of detail for each of them and give a suggestion on how they could be resolved.

 Can’t delete and create categories